macinspiresedu/python/list-dictionary-for.md

 ## List Indexing
 Explain how list indexing works.
-Students should be familiar with the syntax by now, as should have seen it when working with strings.
+Students should be familiar with the syntax by now, as they should have seen it when working with strings.
 Nevertheless, it does not hurt to go over it again.

 ### Exercise